How I Treat Reactions

 - 150mg zantac, compounded in gelatin capsules with no filler.

+For a normal, non-scary reaction, I typically take 1 benadryl.
 If my reaction is severe, I dump the benadryl capsules out into water and drink, which helps it take effect faster.
-I have in a pinch dumped the capsules directly into my mouth without water, however that makes my tongue and throat numb everywhere it touches, which is a scary feeling when your allergic reaction is throat swelling.
+I have in a pinch dumped the capsules directly into my mouth without water, or even chewed on them to get the medication out and into my system faster, however that makes my tongue and throat numb everywhere it touches, which is a scary feeling when your allergic reaction is throat swelling.
 More information on getting corn-free benadryl.

 If you are in doubt, epi.
 If you epi, always go to the hospital, period.